jonathann000/advanced_ml_assignment/README.md

 This github repo contains both the instructions and the files needed for the assignment.
 The assignment will use the [gym](https://www.gymlibrary.ml/) structure, I suggest you familiarize yourselves with this before getting started.
+You might need to do '''pip install gym[toy_text]''' to install the FrozenLake environment.

 **agent.py** is a template agent for you to fill in.